ioBroker/ioBroker.js-controller/docs/en/install/linux.md

 or the other equivalents are used

-Permission issues could also arise.
+Rights issues could also arise.

-In this case please use the installation fixer:
+In this case, please use the installation fixer:

 ``curl -sL https://iobroker.net/fix.sh | bash -``